stanislawbartkowski/javahotel/README.md

 Blog: http://hoteljavaopensource.blogspot.com/

 ---
-#2016/10/31 : new version of Jython MVP framewotk
+#2016/10/31 : new version of Jython MVP framework
 More Polymer widgets
 More info: http://hoteljavaopensource.blogspot.com/2016/10/new-features-in-jython-mvp-framework.html

 ---
 #2016/07/30 : new version of Jython MVP framework